2pintsoftware/2Pint-OSDToolkit/README.md

 ### Import Task Sequence Modules
 Import the latest available version of the export: TS Modules-2Pint Software OSD Toolkit %DATE%.zip

-Add the Modules 1-3 into the corrisponding sections of the task sequence.
+Add the Module Phases 1-3 into the corrisponding sections of the task sequence.
 The imported modules will have a lot of notes with it already
 [![Example](OSDToolkitTaskSequenceStepLocations.png)](OSDToolkitTaskSequenceStepLocations.png)

+Trigger the Task Sequence and watch that lovely P2P action.

+### DP Setup
+Make sure you enabled Branch Cache on your DPs!